kreauniv/comp350/source/trust.rst

    Should the server grant them access to the data?

-The card presented by a member may contain additional information like the membership privileges you have at the library.
+The card presented by a member may contain additional information like the membership privileges they have at the library.
 For example, "level 1" member may be allowed to borrow 2 books and a "level 2" member may be allowed to borrow 4 books at a time, and a "privileged member" may be allowed to borrow 10 books at a time and can avail of free home delivery and pickup.
 You can either